← Back to Blog

 Day 1: Building a Figure Skating AI — Why I Started

-My two kids train figure skating five days a week.
-One is working on his triple jumps.
-One is still on doubles but progressing everyday.
+My kids train figure skating several days a week.
 They love it.
 I love watching them.

 A private coaching session costs around $120 per hour.
 That's for one child.
 The coach watches a jump, gives verbal feedback, the skater tries again.
 Maybe the coach films it on their phone.
 Maybe they don't.
 Either way, by the time the skater gets home, the nuance of what went wrong is already fading.